 Supplying potable water is another absolute must that shouldn’t be an issue in 2019, to begin with.
 The more serious issues such as a higher incidence of mental health problems should also be addressed head-on.

-Canada doesn’t have time to waste nor should the country neglect its own after it has achieved a health system that can serve as a model for many others in North America and beyond.
-Overlooking the aboriginal population because of something easily solvable such as logistics goes against the grain of everything Canada stands for today.
+Canada doesn’t have time to waste nor should the country neglect its own people after it has achieved a health system that can serve as a model for many others in North America and beyond.
+Overlooking the aboriginal population because of something easily solvable, such as logistics, goes against the grain of everything Canada stands for today.